FriendsOfCake/vagrant-chef/README.markdown

 - `root:bananas`
 - `user:password`

+Postgres is available at `192.168.13.37:5432` with the following credentials:

+- `postgres:password`

 #### Developing your application

 When you want to use vagrant instance for a development environment, you can create an `app` directory with the contents of your application.
 Within the vm, this would be an example of your directory structure: